 Those people have been very clear about what that means.
 What they want is what’s good for them.
 No taxes on rich people and corporations.
 No regulation.
 No government services they don’t need—that is no social security, no Medicare, two-tier education, nothing for climate, no safety net.
 Back to the glory days of the nineteenth century, when businesses could get away with anything.

 For now a section of the population finds common cause with those people on guns and abortion, but those were never the main issues.
 The only reason we’re talking about those issues today is that we do have a democracy today and voting matters.
+Guns and abortion are a path to power, but not a commitment to support anyone in any way.

 Monotheism amounts to an imperialistic assertion of primacy.
 That sounds like one of those wild-eyed slogans from the radical left or right.
-But in fact it is simple statement of what drives quite a lot of policy, both domestic and international.
+But in fact it is a simple statement of what drives quite a lot of policy, both domestic and international.

 Let’s start close to home.
 In both Britain and the US there is a big problem with past imperial grandeur.
 The Brits just can’t get over their lost empire, and they keep doing completely illogical and crazy things (e.g. Brexit) in hopes of getting it back.
 The fact that the world has changed since then, with new powers and new bases for strength doesn’t register.
 Since the empire is taken to be an expression of British superiority (and of God’s grace raining down on Britain) there is no reason why it can’t just happen again.
 There is only one God and he’s ours.

 The US has a similar problem, just a little later in time.
 We had the 1950’s and even 60’s when in the years following the destruction of the World War II the US was unquestionably the world’s only remaining superpower.
-If anything we were MORE dominant than the British as their peak.
+If anything we were more dominant than the British as their peak.
 And we’re just as blind in looking back to it.
 Our dominance was a result of national superiority and God’s grace.
 We are the chosen rulers of the world and there’s nothing that ought to stop that.

 The Chinese and the Russians have similar issues.
 Having lived in Italy at one point, there’s more than a bit of it (going back several centuries) there too.